wikedzit/bucketlist/README.md

 # Bucketlist API

 ## Introduction
-A Bucket List is a list of things that one has not done but wishes to accomplish before their demise
+A Bucket List is a list of things that one has not done but wishes to accomplish within a certain time span.

+>The API is hosted live on Heroku; https://cp2bucketlist.herokuapp.com/

+>Any other operation just requires to add on bucketlist endpoints.
+Accessing the above URL will point you to an interactive documentation page from which you can access all the endpoints of this API.

 # Project description
+This API has been designed to enables CRUD functionality (Create, Read, Update, Delete) operations on the bucket list.
+It allows users to register and manage their bucketlists.

 ## Requirements